pfenninglab/halLiftover-postprocessing/README.md

 		```
 	* Along with the output file, another file is generated, which has name oFile.failed
 		* Line format is the same as oFile
+		* oFile.failed would contain all the orthologs that are not valid when judged against the parameters users have entered